01 of 15

 Hit the Shops

 The teenagers I know of both sexes like to shop for clothes and when visiting London they'll likely want to buy something their friends don't have back home.
 Head to Top Shop on Oxford Street for some great High Street fashion.
 It's the flagship store and it's big enough to spend a few hours in.
-It's also near to Carnaby Street which has plenty of cool stores.
+It's also near to Carnaby Street which is flanked by cool stores like Monki and Jack Wills.

-At either end of Oxford Street, there are two enormous branches of Primark which sell cheap and stylish clothes.Continue to 3 of 16 below.
+At either end of Oxford Street, there are two enormous branches of Primark which sells cheap and stylish clothes, shoes and accessories.Continue to 3 of 15 below.

 Join a Street Art Walking Tour

-There are those who call it graffiti but in London, we have some of the best street art on display.
-The walls around east London are ever-changing with new artists regularly appearing on the scene.
+London is home to some of the best street art in the world.
+The walls around east London are covered in work by ever-changing artists.
 Have a look at these street art photos to give you an idea of the high standard of artwork you're likely to see.
-I've put together a suggested walking route to find some great street art or you might prefer to take a guided tour which I've also done and can recommend.
+I've put together a suggested walking route to find some great street art in and around Shoreditch.

-Teenagers often enjoy photography and this would be a great opportunity to get some cool shots of 'real London' for them to post on Facebook/Instagram, etc.Continue to 4 of 16 below.
+Teenagers often enjoy photography and this would be a great opportunity to get some cool shots of 'real London' for them to post on social media.Continue to 4 of 15 below.

 Conquer clueQuest London and The Escape Hunt

 clueQuest is great fun for teams of 3 to 5 people.
-It's a live escape game and, once locked inside, you have 60 minutes to get free.
+It's a live escape game and, once locked inside a room, you have 60 minutes to find a way out.
 You have to work as a team to solve the codes and puzzles and you need to be over 9 years old to truly understand some of the challenges.
 It's brilliant for families and friends and they stay open late into the evening too.

-Similar to clueQuest, The Escape Hunt is another "escape from the locked room" but with a Sherlock Holmes-style theme.
-There are 10 rooms with three different scenarios (so you can have competing teams trying the same task in different rooms).Continue to 5 of 16 below.
+Similar to clueQuest, The Escape Hunt is another "escape from the locked room" experience but with a Sherlock Holmes-style theme.
+There are 10 rooms with three different scenarios (so you can have competing teams trying the same task in different rooms).Continue to 5 of 15 below.

 Get Spooked at the London Dungeon